Recycled Crushed Aggregate

 City of Toronto Greenwood Racetrack

-The very first usage of RCA as road base material in Toronto’s history was in 2002.
+The very first use of RCA as road base material in Toronto’s history was in 2002, showing no structural deficiencies more than 20 years later.

 The east half of the former Greenwood Racetrack in Toronto saw the construction of 900 units and five streets, including underground sewers, watermain and other services.